All Episodes

 She said it's not correct for me to comment.

-Now, there's a reasonable.
+Now, there's a reason for the judge.

 Wait a minute, Senator Biden.

-He's not finished as well.
+He's not finished his answer.

 But okay, go ahead.